grzes/FlutterMinesweeper/README.md

 29. The grid is still dependent on my browser window size I want the cells to be fixed size (20x20)? and centered or scrolled depending on the browser window size

 30. The grid still stretches with the app window... :/

+31. on macos when I mouse over the right side column the unnecessary scrollbar fades in and I can't click the tiles, is there a way to completely get rid of the scrollbar?

+32. looks like singlechildscrollview doesn't have a thumbvisibility

+33. Scrollbar is still there, in fact when I removed Scrollbar and SingleChildScrollview the scrollbar still fades in, probably from gridview?